PaulR2023/cse15l-lab-reports/lab5.md

 # My response:

 Post: I'm encountering a problem with the test that it did compile and didn't show any failures.
 However when I'm trying to calculate all the values here for a,b, and c.
-When I did the calculation for the result, I expected the value of 29 but I got a value of 3.0 instead which is I don't get why its this case.
-I thought it would make sense when we use this "^" to square the value of the number.
+When I did the calculation for the result, I expected the value of 29 but I got a value of 3.0 instead which is I don't get why it's this case.
+I thought it would make sense when we use this "^" to square the value of the number but it gave me some arbitrary number.
 Any guidance would be appreciated.
 ![Image](Calculation.png)

 ---
 A response from a TA asking a leading question or suggesting a command to try (To be clear, you are mimicking a TA here.)
 # My response

 Hello, I noticed on your code that this "^" doesn't mean square, it's actually a XOR operator that you're showing that if the value is different, then it will return a number, otherwise it would be zero.
 It looks like it might've been comparing an "a" variable to a 2.
-I would recommend doing the System.out.println() on each of the letter integer that the value output when performing the expression.
-Hopefully it can help you see why the value is not what you expect it to be.
+I would recommend doing the System.out.println() on each of the letter integers that the value output when performing the expression.
+Hopefully, it can help you see why the value is not what you expect it to be.

 ---
 Another screenshot/terminal output showing what information the student got from trying that, and a clear description of what the bug is.
 # My response

-It looks like a bug is that it gives an incorrect value and its not really performing the calculations since for (a)^2 it looks like to be a 0 since a is 2 which is compared with ^ so it returns 0 since they're both the same value.
+It looks like a bug in that it gives an incorrect value and it's not really performing the calculations since for (a)^2 it looks like the value is 0 since a is 2 which is compared with ^ so it returns 0 since they're both the same value.
 For both (b)^2 and (c)^2 it returned a different value since its not equal to 2 on the ^ operation.
 ![Image](Feedback TA.png)

 At the end, all the information needed about the setup including: